orichardson/mwer-numerics/README.md

 The following experiment is run by  `coins.py` in this repository.

- - Assume that there are $N+1$ coins, with biases ranging from 0 to 1.
+ - Assume that there are $N$ coins, with biases ranging from 0 to 1.
 These are our possible theories.
  - For each possible choice of ``true theory'', we compute expected trajectories that result from using each decision rule.
 The precise numbers do not matter, but for concreteness, the payoff matrix we use is given below:

   | Utility | No Action | Action |